PUT-PTM/WiFi_power_outlet/README.md

 **EN:** This is english version of readme doc.
 If you prefer, you may switch to polish version contained in [readme.PL.md][ext0].
 **PL:** To jest angielska wersja pliku readme.
 Aby przejść do polskiej wersji otwórz plik [readme.PL.md][ext0].

-## Warning
+## Warnings
-Be careful when coping with high voltages!
+1) Be careful when coping with high voltages!
+Risk of electric shock!
+2) Project does not provide connection authorization, everyone can connect to opened WiFi network, sniff packets and send controlling data.
+Home usage is not recommended.

 ## Overview
 Make your life convenient.
 Use application to turn on and off power outlets via WiFi.
 Can be used with desk lamps, aquarium pumps, heaters, fans and many other.